gymrek-lab/gymreklab.github.io/doc/Conferences.rst

             :align: center
             :width: 400px

-    c.
+    d.
 After submitting the order, call them to ask when to pick it up.